 Non-Compete Agreement South Dakota Limitations

 If you are writing non-compete agreements in South Dakota, there might be a few potential limitations to keep in mind.
-If the South Dakota non-compete agreement does not conform to the limitations listed below, it could be thrown out by a judge if it is challenged in court.
+If the South Dakota non-compete agreement does not conform to the limitations listed below, a judge could throw it out if it is challenged in court.

-A non-compete agreement in South Dakota cannot last longer than 2 years from the date of termination of the agreement if the employer continues to carry on like a business.
+A non-compete agreement in South Dakota cannot last longer than two years from the agreement’s termination date if the employer continues to carry on like a business.
 Furthermore, if there is a breach of the non-compete agreement and South Dakota, the impacted party has up to 6 years to bring a lawsuit related to potential damages.

-In South Dakota, there are no geographic limitations written into the state’s statutes, but if the non-compete agreement is too restrictive for a former employee, it could be challenged in court.
+In South Dakota, no geographic limitations are written into the state’s statutes, but if the non-compete agreement is too restrictive for a former employee, it could be challenged in court.
 South Dakota employers will have to justify why the geographic limitations have been put in place if the agreement is challenged.
-If the limitations cannot be justified, the agreement might be thrown out.
+The agreement might be thrown out if the limitations cannot be justified.

 South Dakota Non-Compete Agreement Sample